[UPDATED: August 2021]

-Many of you have asked me how to support your family’s immune systems during the Coronavirus pandemic.
+Many of you have asked me how to support your family’s immune systems with back-to-school during the pandemic.
 And many of you want to know specifically what I’ve been doing as a holistic pediatrician and mama, for my very own family, so I’m going to share it all!

-What can we do NOW to make our immune systems so resilient that we become the 80% or more of the population that does well?
+What can we do NOW to make our immune systems so resilient that we become the 80% or more that recovers rapidly and completely, EVEN if we get sick?

 Here’s my pandemic immune support plan in a nutshell: